 And as long as the we know, that that’s like, what is happening, we’re all good.
 That doesn’t always go perfectly.

 But we also do some grounding in the in the morning, and we’ll say a prayer as we drive to school, which is a little unconventional, and maybe people would say, weird, but I like for us.
 It’s a really good grounding thing to do.

 We review the day we say a prayer, I dropped them off, and we go about our day, when I had kids at home, I very much had to set up a routine of knowing when my pockets of time for productivity were and when my family time was.

 So this really comes down to compartmentalizing.
 First of all, knowing when you’re the most productive, is it morning, night, or night late at night?
-Or is it pockets in the in the day, for me like naptime was a huge opportunity for me to get some things done.
+Is it pockets in the in the day.
+For me, like naptime was a huge opportunity to get some things done.

 But if you’re juggling different things, you just have to work with time blocking and setting time aside ahead of time, I could go on about this forever.

 But I’m going to stop right there.
 So you can respond to even that little ball.

 Steve Washuta: I love it all I love, I want to comment on the last part of it.
 Because that’s that’s kind of where your ideas fuse with mine.

 And that is understanding yourself, which we’ve this is sort of the thesis of the conversation here helps so much, I am a morning person, I will wake up at 530 My daughter does too.